-Once the root OU has been created and secured, all the required sub-OU will be created, now having enabled inheritance from the custom OU just mentioned.
-Auditing must be enabled and implemented for every object within this area.
+Once the root OU exists and secured, we can create all the required sub-OUs.
+Having enabled inheritance from the custom OU mentioned.
+Auditing must be enable and implemented for every object within this area.
 Only Infra Admins have the right to create and delete OUs within the domain.

 After the creation of the Sub-OUs, additional groups must be created within is corresponding container.
 Some of these groups will have the delegated ability to manage objects in this area.

 Global Groups of the Delegation Model